jcheron/phalcon-jquery/README.md

  **Phalcon 1.3.4 and 2.0 compatible**

 ##What's Phalcon-jquery ?
-phalcon-jquery is a PHP library for the Phalcon framework : a Phalcon PHP wrapper for JQuery and UI components (JQuery UI and Twitter Bootstrap).
+phalcon-jquery is a PHP library for the Phalcon framework : a Phalcon PHP wrapper for JQuery and UI components (JQuery UI, Twitter Bootstrap or Semantic UI).

 Using the dependency injection, the jQuery object can be injected into the **$di** object, allowing for the generation of jQuery scripts in Phalcon controllers, respecting the MVC design pattern.